AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

 MSI first appeared in PCI 2.2 and enabled a device to generate up to 32 interrupts.
 In PCI 3.0, an extended version of MSI was created called MSI-X, and MSI-X increases the number of possible interrupts from 32 to 2048.
 A F1 custom logic (CL) accelerator uses this latest MSI-X protocol and can generate up to 16 user-defined interrupts.

+Each of these interrupts may call a different ISR, or one or more of the interrupts can call the same ISR with a parameter to differentiate them.
+The ISR is executed in kernel space, not user space; therefore, care must be taken writing a custom ISR to provide noticeable delays in other ISRs or user space applications.

 ### Accessing CL Registers from Software